valleyofdoom/PC-Tuning/README.md

 # PC-Tuning

 > [!CAUTION]
-> In order of performance scaling, Hardware > BIOS > Operating System
+> In order of performance scaling, Hardware > BIOS > Operating System.

 > [!CAUTION]
 > **Do NOT** blindly trust or believe everything you read online (including this resource) and typically doubt everything.
-Instead, validate statements through evidence, research and benchmarks
+Instead, validate statements through evidence, research and benchmarks.

 > [!CAUTION]
 > If your daily workflow allows for Linux, then use it.
 Linux offers far more flexibility than Windows ever will in various aspects.
-Espeically for "power users"
+Espeically for "power users".

 > [!CAUTION]
-> **Do NOT** apply random, unknown or undocumented changes, programs and script to your system without a comprehensive understanding of what they are changing and impact they have on security, privacy and performance
+> **Do NOT** apply random, unknown or undocumented changes, programs and script to your system without a comprehensive understanding of what they are changing and impact they have on security, privacy and performance.

 ---